interstar/golden-pond/current/haxe/README.md

     haxe --interp -cp src/goldenpond --main TestGoldenPond

-runs the unit tests in the Haxe interpretter
+runs the unit tests in the Haxe interpreter

 #### For Python